Rockhopper penguin

 The rockhopper penguins are three closely related taxa of crested penguins that have been traditionally treated as a single species and are sometimes split into three species.

-Not all experts agree on the classification of these penguins.
+Not all zoologists agree on the classification of these penguins.
 Some consider all three to be distinct species, while others separate the western and eastern forms as the southern rockhopper penguin and regard the northern rockhopper as a separate species.
-Still, some experts view all three as varieties of a single species.
+Still, some zoologists view all three as varieties of a single species.

 Appearance

 Rockhopper penguins (Eudyptes chrysocome) are among the smaller species of penguin.
 After reaching full growth, they are about 20 inches or 50 centimetres in height.
 Males and females cannot be distinguished visually, so a DNA test is conducted by taking a feather from the bird to determine its gender.
 Like many penguins, rockhopper penguins have a white belly and the rest of their body is black.
 Some distinguishing characteristics of these penguins include their red eyes, orange beak, pink webbed feet, and the yellow and black spiky feathers on their heads.
 Although their yellow and black spiky feathers differentiate them from other penguins, rockhopper penguin chicks do not have them; these feathers develop with age.
 Their orange beak is initially black, but as the penguins get older, their beaks turn orange.
 Due to the harsh rocky environment, they cannot slide on their bellies like most penguins, so they hop to get from one place to another, hence their name.

 The yellow and black ‘hair’ they have on the top of their head is similar to that of the Macaroni penguin (Eudyptes chrysolophus).